qli/WiBB/README.md

 *WiBB*: an integrated method for quantifying the relative importance of predictive variables

-Authors: Kou, Xiaojun; Li, Qin
+Authors: Li, Qin; Kou, Xiaojun

 (accepted for publication in Ecography)